Great Extracurricular Activities That Won't Break the Bank

 Experimenting in skill-based extracurricular activities is a wonderful place to start building your résumé.
 Everyone has something they excel at; whether it’s sports, a school subject, a hobby, or another skill, there’s most likely an extracurricular for it!
 Begin by simply scouring the internet for clubs, groups, competitive meets/championships, and other extracurricular activities related to your skills.
 Most skill-based clubs on the internet are free, and there may be some inexpensive or free clubs near you.

-For example, if you excel at spelling, you may consider joining a club that’s designated to bettering your skills and competing in competitions.
+For example, if you excel at spelling, you may consider joining a club that’s designated to better your skills and participate in competitions.
 Joining a local spelling bee club in your area is a great way to earn awards for your college applications, show that you’re dedicated to bettering yourself, and showcase your special skills.
 Many schools also host spelling bee competitions!
 If your school doesn’t, you can always show initiative and bring the idea to your school board.
-This portrays leadership, initiative, and passion—all of which college admission boards look for.
+This portrays leadership, industry, and passion—all of which college admission boards look for.
 This applies to any skill or interest and is inexpensive to do.

 Volunteer-based extracurricular activities